rajivgangadharan/ai-for-field-engineers/solution-architecture.md

 ## Indexing and Retrieval Segment

-At this point the pdf files are in the _Azure Blob Storage_, the meta data extracted in the previous segment is stored in a document database like _MongoDB_.
+At this point the pdf files are in the _Azure Blob Storage_, the metadata extracted in the previous segment is stored in a document database like _MongoDB_.

 ### Generation and Storing of Embeddings